 There are several aspects to mobility.
 We talk about terminal mobility referring to the fact that the terminal moves under the coverage area of the network or between networks.
 Similarly, we talk about user mobility.
-Service mobility refers to a phenomenon of moving between networks of different or the same type while a service is being used.
+Service mobility refers to a phenomenon of moving between networks of different or the same type and across different devices for services access while a service is being used.
 The particular feature of mobility that users can move to networks owned by a different administration than their home network is called roaming.

 Mobility can be seamless or not.
 Mobility is seamless when service quality does not suffer when the device moves from one area to another or from one network to another.
+Seamless mobility for voice service means that the caller and callee cannot hear anything that they would perceive as "degraded quality" while a mobility action such as handover takes place.
+In practice, this probably means that duration of data loss is less than 50 to 70ms.

 Mobility management for voice services has proven to be very valuable.
-Users are quite willing to pay higher prices for mobile service than for a fixed service.
+Users are quite willing to pay higher prices for a mobile service than for a fixed service.
 Mobility management is also quite complex.
 This is proven by the fact that actually only a handful of companies have been able to create a rich and successful portfolio of products supporting mobile communication services.

 MAP is the protocol that provides the mobility management for GSM and 3G networks.
-Other solutions for mobility management mainly data protocol driven such as Mobile IP have been proposed as well.
+Other solutions for mobility management, mainly data protocol driven such as Mobile IP, have been proposed as well.
 None of them at least so far come even close in value to mobility management in GSM and 3G based on MAP.
-MAP provides the additional core network signaling capability that is needed besides ISUP because of the fact the access is based on radio and the fact that users can move around with their mobile stations.
+MAP provides the additional core network signaling capability that is needed besides ISUP because of the fact that the access is based on radio and the fact that users can move around with their mobile stations.